asantos2000/master-degree-santos-anderson/code/README.md

 # CFR2SBVR

+## TL;DR

+The project creates a Knowledge Graph with three components: FIBO (Financial Industry Business Ontology), CFR (Code of Federal Regulations), and SBVR (Semantic Business Vocabulary and Rules) extracted from the first two.

+## The project

 The primary objective of this project is to create a Knowledge Graph in RDF format, consisting of three named graphs:

 - **FIBO**: This graph contains the [Financial Industry Business Ontology (FIBO)](https://github.com/edmcouncil/fibo).
 Specifically, it includes the [FIBO Production Quickstart](https://spec.edmcouncil.org/fibo/ontology/master/2024Q2/prod.fibo-quickstart.ttl) from the [EDM Council](https://edmcouncil.org/).
 Additional resources are accessible via the [Product Downloads](https://edmconnect.edmcouncil.org/okgspecialinterestgroup/resources-sig-link/resources-sig-link-fibo-products-download) page.